influx6/denos/README.md

 1. Added rubocop to better understand and fix styling issues.
 1. Removed the usage of a in-memory cache to ensure code is more stateless, ending possible issues with data race conditions.
 1. Updated tests to focus entirely less on coverage and on specific functionality, like:

     a.
 Change Set format and value in DNS Service

     b.
 Expected return data for DNSService::Route53.get_servers

+I would also like to apologise for the initial rush to submit the project without properly handling the faults clearly visible within initial release of this project.

 ### Thoughts